-If you take change as the main component in how you interact with your keyword groups, then you can use the following structure to create your keyword categories:
+IIf you consider change to be the main component in how you interact with your keyword groups, then you can use the following structure to create these groups:

 These are the groups that change based on how ranks evolve.
-For instance, a group that tracks 1st-page keywords will constantly change its contents, making you aware of the conversion funnel and your tracked keywords.
+For instance, a group that tracks 1st-page keywords will constantly change its contents, adding keywords and removing them as needed, making you aware of the conversion funnel and your tracked keywords.

 The dynamic groups can then be set based on a number of different dimensions, that inform your strategy and what you want to further track: